 Prior to January 2016, these short-term borrowings were used to finance certain of our investments in RMBS.
-The FHLBI Advances are guaranteed by the Company.
-The weighted average difference between the market value of the assets and the face amount of available financing for the FHLBI Advances, or the haircut, was 5.0% as of March 31, 2016.
-The following tables provide additional information regarding FHLBI Advances (dollars in thousands):
+The FHLBI Advances were guaranteed by the Company.
+The following tables provide additional information regarding FHLBI Advances outstanding as of December 31, 2015 (dollars in thousands):